Sources: Feds have no evidence yet for GA hate crime charge

 Officials have identified those killed as: Soon Chung Park, 74; Hyun Jung Grant, 51, whom family members identified by her maiden name, Hyun Jung Kim; Suncha Kim, 69; Yong Ae Yue, 63; Delaina Ashley Yaun, 33; Paul Andre Michels, 54; Daoyou Feng, 44; and Xiaojie Tan, 49, who owned Youngs.

-Both federal and local investigators are still looking into the possible motive behind Tuesday’s killings.
+Both federal and local investigators are still diving into the motive behind Tuesday’s killings.

 Most crimes are handled by local prosecutors.
 Federal officials may get involved when there is a violation of a U.S. statute, like civil rights crimes targeting someone in a federally-protected class — which include race, national origin and religion, among others — as well as crimes that affect interstate commerce or violent crimes involving, for example, a felon in possession of a firearm.